 The Captain Let An Inexperienced Navigator Guide The Ship While He RelaxedPhoto: Ambroise-Louis Garneray / via Wikimedia Commons

-The fate of the Medusa’s passengers could have been avoided with better leadership.
-Unfortunately, it was captained by Viscount Hugues Duroy de Chaumareys, an aristocrat who hadn’t been at sea in 20 years and was only given the command because he was loyal to the monarch.
-Against numerous protests made by his officers, Chaumareys made the foolish decision to hand over the navigation duties to a philanthropist named Richefort, a man who had no experience guiding ships.
+The Medusa’s problems began with its captain, Viscount Hugues Duroy de Chaumareys.
+An aristocrat who hadn’t been to sea in 20 years, Chaumareys was given the command because he was loyal to the monarch.
+Against numerous protests made by his officers, Chaumareys handed over the navigation duties to a philanthropist named Richefort, a man with no experience guiding ships.

-Richefort and Chaumareys ignored many signs that the water around them was too shallow to be safe.
+Chaumareys and Richefort and ignored many signs that the water around them was too shallow to be safe.
 Most egregiously, Richefort thought a large bank of clouds on the horizon was Cape Blanco and based on that miscalculation, didn't have an accurate picture of where they where sailing.
 The Medusa ran aground about 30 miles off the coast.

 Even after running aground, the ship could likely have been saved if the Captain Chaumareys had agreed to jettison the ship's heavy cannons, lightening the load, but he refused to do so.
 The Senegalese governor on board likewise refused to throw over heavy barrels of flour.

 147 Passengers Were Forced At Gun-Point Onto A Makeshift RaftPhoto: Alexandre Corréard / via Wikimedia Commons

 As the Medusa started to show signs of breaking up, an evacuation plan was concocted.
-There were about 400 people on the Medusa, but there supposedly was not enough room on the lifeboats for all of them, so the governor of Senegal devised a plan to build a raft that would comfortably hold 200 passengers, as well as provisions.
+Unfortunately, there were was not enough room on the lifeboats for the Medusa's 400 person crew.
+The governor of Senegal devised a plan to build a raft that would comfortably hold 200 passengers, as well as provisions.
 Under the threat of their ship sinking, the passengers hurriedly began to build a raft, but the result wasn’t the sturdy and spacious luxury raft the governor had envisioned.

 The Lifeboats Abandoned Those On The Raft To DiePhoto: Jean-Jérôme Baugean / via Wikimedia Commons

 When the people on the raft realized what was happening, they began to cry, “Vive le Roi!” ("long live the king!") in an effort to appeal to their fellow Frenchmen’s sense of duty.
-Their cries were made in vain.
-The lifeboats sailed off with both the captain and governor on board.
-The lifeboats were filled with luxury goods and wine and were well below capacity, but when some aboard the rafts tried to board the boats, they were threatened with swords.
+The cries were made in vain.
+The lifeboats sailed off with both the captain and governor on board, along with luxury goods and wine.
+Although the boats were well below capacity, when some aboard the rafts tried to board the boats, they were threatened with swords.